Tips for gardening with arthritis21 April 2020

 Karin Orman, lead professional adviser at the Royal College of Occupational Therapists, says: “People tend to get stuck in patterns of behaviour.
 For instance, you may have spent four hours at a time gardening in the past.
 If you have arthritis, this is likely to make inflammation worse and cause pain and fatigue.”

 People should carry on gardening if they enjoy it, says Orman.
-“It’s rewarding, a great form of exercise, boosts your mental health and is a distraction from pain, it’s important to recognise your limits.”
+“It’s rewarding, a great form of exercise, and is a distraction from pain, it’s important to recognise your limits.”

 “Listen to your body.
 Take breaks every 20 minutes and change tasks regularly to avoid repetitive movements.
 Also avoid over-stretching and holding your body in an awkward position.

 “Think about the time of day you garden.
 Some people need time in the morning for their joints to become less stiff and painful, so they might be better heading out into the garden in the afternoon.
 Other people may feel more tired in the afternoon, though.”

 Having an absorbing hobby can be distract you from any pain you’re in, but Orman warns you need to be careful you don’t get so lost in the activity that you forget to take breaks and overdo it, putting your body under stress.

 If arthritis has affected your grip, an occupational therapist can advise on special tools or may suggest adaptations such as spongy sleeves to slip over the handles of rakes or hoes.

 “There a wide range of tools available from specialist suppliers to counter a weak grip, and you can adapt tools you already have with add-on handles and grips,” says Orman.
 Long-handed tools prevent you over-stretching, while kneeling pads are the perfect way to take the strain off your knees.

 Read more about the award-winning Kikka Digga, a gardening tool attachment which helps make digging easier.